abhabongse/rehype-enhanced-alert/README.md

 </blockquote>
 ```

+**Important:** Alert type markers `[!TYPE]` are case-insensitive by themselves.
+It may only consist of alphanumeric characters (uppercases A-Z, lowercases a-z, and digits 0-9).
+These alert types will be normalized into lowercase forms before
-**Important:** Alert type markers in the blockquote content and the list of allowed types in the plugin options
+being checked against the list of allowed types ([`allowedTypes`][plugin-simple-options]).
-are compared in a case-insensitive manner.
-However, the generated class names for the alert types will preserve its original case
+The generated class names will reuse their lowercase forms as well.
-as specified in the `allowedTypes` option.
-We recommend using lowercase alphabets for the alert type names in the `allowedTypes` option
+Therefore, we recommend using lowercase alphabets for the alert type names
+in the [`allowedTypes`][plugin-simple-options] option
 to maintain consistency and avoid confusion.

-**Note:** When custom heading is left unspecified in the blockquote content (or is disabled via the `allowCustomHeading` option),
+**Note:** When the custom heading is left unspecified in the first line of the blockquote,
-the plugin will auto capitalize the alert type name as the display heading.
+the plugin will auto-capitalize the alert type name as the display heading.

+### Feature: Allow All Alert Types

-### Feature: allow all alert types
+To allow all alert types, set the [`allowedTypes`][plugin-simple-options] option

-To allow all alert types, set the `allowedTypes` option to the boolean `true`.
-This will allow any alert type marker in the blockquote content to be transformed into an alert box.
+to the boolean `true`.
+This will allow any alert type marker in the blockquote content
+to be transformed into an alert box.
 Also, the alert type names will be in lowercases when appear in class names.

-Continuing from the previous example of the Markdown content, setting `allowedTypes` to `true` will yield:
+Continuing from the previous example of the Markdown content,
+setting [`allowedTypes`][plugin-simple-options] to `true` will yield:

 ```html
 <aside class="alert alert--note"><p class="alert-heading"><span class="alert-icon alert--note"></span>Note</p><p>This is a note alert box.</p>